daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 #### The user must be able to personalize the background and foreground colors

-The user must to set the background and text color from from a range of options.
+The user must be able to set the background and text color from a range of options.

 The user should be able to set the background and text color from the